 Here is a general overview of the necessary steps.
 Please note: This is just an abbreviated version, not the entire form, and you should consult the IRS website for full instructions.

-This where you put your official business name.
-Make sure your business name is spelled correctly and that it looks the same on this line as it appears on your articles of incorporation or official business formation documents.
+This is where you put your official business name.
+Make sure your business name is spelled correctly and that it looks the same on this line as it appears on your Articles of Incorporation or official business formation documents.

 Put the full name (first, middle and last) of a person who is authorized to manage the legal matters of the business: typically a business owner, general partner, principal officer, grantor or trustor, or someone who is authorized to receive tax-related information for the business.

 Enter the address where the business will receive mail.
 This should generally be the same address that is used for the business’s tax returns.

 Lines 5a–b.
 Street address

 If the business has a physical address that is different from the mailing address in lines 4a–b, enter the physical address here.
 (If the business’s physical address and mailing address are the same, leave lines 5a–b blank.)